praveens-git-bit/ignite-23/Exercise5&6.md

    ![Task 6](media/task-6.1.18.png)

 Here we see an immediate problem for Contoso.
 The bounce rate is high.
 It looks like a large population of their customers/visitors leave their website without much activity.
+The Power BI report reveals to Contoso that in fact a large population of the unhappy customers who contribute to the high bounce rate on their website are Millennials.
+In addition, it specifically helps Contoso identify the reason why these millennials are unhappy.
+It is evident that when they use their mobile devices to search for their favorite products such as beach accessories, their product searches are failing!

    ![Task 6](media/task-6.1.19.png)

-As a result of this analysis, Contoso reduced their bounce rate by implementing a mobile-friendly website with fast product searches, focusing on high demand products for millenials.
-These changes not only improve the bounce rate dramatically, but they also reward Contoso with uprecedented sales at their sales event.
+As a result of this analysis, Contoso reduced their bounce rate by implementing a mobile-friendly website with fast product searches, focusing on high demand products for millennials.
+These changes not only improve the bounce rate dramatically, but they also reward Contoso with unprecedented sales at their sales event.

+**OPTIONAL Exercise**

-## Exercise 6: Real-time Analytics experience, explore Streaming data using KQL DB for a near real-time analytics scenario (Optional)
+## Exercise 6: Real-time Analytics experience, explore Streaming data using KQL DB for a near real-time analytics scenario

+Imagine it is 6 am on the day of the big Thanksgiving sale for Contoso.
+Customers are flocking to their stores in large numbers.
+We are about to witness the very culmination of Contoso's Phenomenal transformation with Microsoft Fabric and ADB.
+Specifically, we will see how near real-time data is used to make decisions for the next moment at Contoso's stores to ensure optimal temperatures are maintained for their customers while they shop at the big sale!
+Let's see how

 ### Task 6.1: Create a KQL Database